 The ethos of this piece of propaganda is very easy to understand.
 The true author of this image is the United States Office of War Information because in reality they commissioned Lawrence Smith to create the image.
-We live in the glorious country known as the United States of America.
-We all pay our taxes; well, most of us.
-We all believe in the greater good of our country and that we have the ability to be number one at everything we set our minds to.
-As citizens of the country, we are brought up to trust in what the government does.
-This trust can be backed up by the fact that we are provided gratis with public schools, hospitals, transportation, and security.
-This gives us reason to believe that we should fully and wholly trust our government.
+Americans today, live in the glorious country known as the United States of America.
+They all pay our taxes; well, most of them do.
+Every citizen believes in the greater good of their country and that they have the ability to be number one at everything they set our minds to.
+As citizens of the country, Americans are brought up to trust in what the government does.
+This trust can be backed up by the fact that they are provided gratis with public schools, hospitals, transportation, and security.
+This gives them reason to believe that they should fully and wholly trust their government.
 With trust comes persuasion.
-In this piece of propaganda, it tells us "Don't Let That Shadow Touch Them.
+In this piece of propaganda, it tells the audience, "Don't Let That Shadow Touch Them.
 Buy WAR BONDS."

-At first we know this is a poster created by the government so we already have that preconceived notion of trust.
-If the image is telling us to buy war bonds in order to protect our precious from the Nazis, then we will because we trust what the government is saying to us.
-Why would they want to deceive us?
+At first the audience knows that this is a poster created by the government so they already have that preconceived notion of trust.
+If the image is telling Americans to buy war bonds in order to protect their precious children from the Nazis, then they shall because Americans trust what the government is saying to them.
+Why would they want to deceive loyal citizens?

 Pathos is what really drives this image into a successful use of rhetoric.
-As explained prior to this, there is so much to this picture that we can see illustrated in the picture.
+As explained prior to this, there is so much to this picture that the audience can see illustrated in the picture.
 The three children in this picture are in utter fear for the safety of their lives.
-We see this through the fear in all of their faces.
-Each child has no one to look here; there is no parenting figure and all we can see is the impending doom of the Nazi regime approaching.
+The audience can see this through the fear in all of their faces.
+Each child has no one to look to here; there is no parenting figure and all we can see is the impending doom of the Nazi regime approaching.
 This strikes emotion in any American today and in 1942.
 One automatically becomes empathetic for the children.
-We can feel the despair of the children and not one thing makes us happy about the situation.
-In order to mend these torn feelings of the children, bonds must be bought.
+The audience can feel the despair of the children and not one thing makes them happy about the situation.
+In order to mend these torn feelings of the children, bonds must be purchased.
 That is exactly what happened back in World War II.
-The propaganda was socially engineered, using emotion as the tool, to persuade the average American or parent into buying bonds.
+The socially engineered propaganda, using emotion as the tool, persuaded the average American or parent into buying bonds.

 The message in this illustration is pure logic which comes from the logos appeal being used.
 "Don't let that shadow touch them."
 This is the first part of a logical argument, also known as the premise.
 The shadow is that of the Nazis expressed through the swastika casting a shadow.
 Any logical person agrees with this and does not want to let the shadow touch them being the children.
-The conclusion is then presented; "Buy WAR BONDS."
-This presents a logical situation to the receiving audience: If you want to protect the children from the Nazis, then buy war bonds.
-Displayed here is a simple if-then conditional statement and a sound argument that is hard to reject because it is so concrete and straight to the point.
+The conclusion is then presented: "Buy WAR BONDS."
+This presents a logical situation to the receiving audience: If one wants to protect the children from the Nazis, then buy war bonds.
+Displayed here is a simple if-then conditional statement and a sound argument that is hard to reject because of its concrete and straight to the point nature.